mattearly/dmpower/README.md

         * from the 5e books: Dungeon Master's Guide, Player's Handbook, and Sword Coast Adventurer's Guide.
     * Level 1-20.
 Character Editor for leveling up and making changes anytime
     * Load and Save fully functional for characters.
-2. **Reward Loot.** Magic Item Roller, Scroll and Spellbook Generators. **Save tons of time.**
+2. **Reward Loot.** Magic Item Roller, Scroll and Spellbook Generators. **This program's hidden gem.**
     * **All** Loot Reward rolling charts from the DMG.
 Magical items, gems, art, currency.
         * done by the book's logic - any rolled scrolls are automatically ran through the Random Scroll Generator. **save tons of time**
     * Spellbook creator that randomizes wizard spells, just tell it how many of each level and it does the rest.
-Perfect for when a player askes 'What is in this stolen/looted NPC wizard spellbook?
+Perfect for when a player asks 'What is in this stolen/looted NPC wizard spellbook?'
     * Random Scroll generator, just tell it what level scroll and it gives a random spell of that level.
 3. **Party Experience Calculator.**
 	* Total up session or encounter experience and split it with the party.